Energy Assessment Services in the UK

 SHOW DESCRIPTION

-Part G water calculations arrived in April 2010, when the building regulations for England and Wales were updated with a new section on water efficiency.
+The government introduced Part G water calculations in April 2010, updating the building regulations for England and Wales with a new section on water efficiency.

-All new dwellings must be designed to use less than 125 litres of water per person per day.
-There is a specific calculation method for this, before the results are presented to Building Control.
+All new dwellings must use less than 125 litres of water per person per day.
+To demonstrate this, designers must use a specific calculation method and then present the results to Building Control.

-Amongst other things, the calculation measures tap flow-rates, bathtub sizes and toilet flush-volumes, as well as details on greywater and rainwater systems.
+For example, the calculation measures tap flow rates, bathtub sizes, and toilet flush volumes, along with details on greywater and rainwater systems.

-Assessments under Part G building regulations don’t apply to extensions but may apply to conversions or renovations where all the plumbing is being replaced.
-Some local or regional authorities may also impose tighter water consumption figures based on local planning conditions.
+Assessments under Part G regulations don’t apply to extensions.
+They may apply to conversions or full plumbing renovations.
+Some local or regional authorities may also set stricter water consumption targets based on planning conditions.

 Dynamic Simulation